An empty wave at Banzai Pipeline at the Volcom Pipe Pro on Oahu, Hawaii

 © Caleb Jones on Unsplash

 When you're fully equipped to hit the waves, you can reliably find gentle waves that are ideal for longboarding beginners to learn the basics of the sport.
-The best Cocoa Beach waves come when southeast swells meet offshore winds that blow in from the west.
+The best Cocoa Beach waves come when southeast swells meet offshore winds that blow in from the west — a top surfing spot in Florida.

 Most people don't think of the Midwest as a destination for surfing, but New Buffalo, Michigan, has consistent beginner waves in the summer and fall, and it's also a popular place to catch winter waves.
-Typical waves reach 1-2 feet, drawing vacationers from Chicago who want a private getaway to practice wakeboarding and longboarding.
-Boogie boarding is popular among the kids in the area who hang out at Third Coast Surf Shop for its accessible and affordable lessons.
+Typical waves reach 1-2 feet, drawing vacationers from as far away as Chicago who want a private getaway to practice wakeboarding and longboarding.
+Paddleboarding is popular among the kids in the area who hang out at Third Coast Surf Shop for its accessible and affordable Kids’ Beach Day Camps.

 There's a surf spot on almost every block along the shoreline of Sea Isle City, making it the perfect destination if you want to hone your technique away from a crowd.
 While the East Coast is known for harsher waves, this stretch of beach draws surfers of all experience levels.
 You'll get the best waves during northeast swells at low tide when the waves are still gentle enough to get your footing.
 Located right on the waterfront, Heritage Surf and Sport is the go-to surf shop in the area, with an extensive beach shop that has been around since 1962.

-From coast to coast and everywhere in between, surfing has a reputation as a laid-back sport that you can take to new heights with massive waves or keep as a relaxing hobby on chill beginner beaches.
+From East Coast vs. West Coast and everywhere in between, surfing has a reputation as a laid-back sport that you can take to new heights with massive waves or keep as a relaxing hobby on chill beginner beaches.
 At many of these spots, you'll find friendly locals and experienced surfers who will be happy to share their surfing tips and tricks.
 Sit back and learn how to improve your technique, or hit the gentle waves for a hands-on lesson from the ocean itself.